 Project Reclaim uses a mentorship model, through which Tsartlip youth will be supported by and learn from elders and community mentors.
-This intergenerational project will be implemented by the hands of all willing community members of WSANEC nation (Tsartlip, Tseycum, Tsawout and Pauquachin).
+This intergenerational project is implemented by the hands of all willing community members of WSANEC nation (Tsartlip, Tseycum, Tsawout and Pauquachin).

 Through Project Reclaim, we will make public spaces in the Tsartlip community safer, healthier, and more accessible for all community members.